airr-community/common-repo-wg/recommendations.md

 4. Clear access rules and controls; and
 5. An entry (with metadata) in one or more indices.

-**Recommendation 10: Hosting PII or PHI.** For repositories that choose to host personally identifiable information (PII) or protected health information (PHI), the securing of these data should not impede access to the repertoire sequencing data and its associated, non-identifiable, non-protected metadata.
+**Recommendation 10: Hosting data subject to data protection ** Repositories that choose to host data that is subject to special protection under applicable data protection laws, should allow controlled access to the protected data to the extent permitted by legislation and the informed consent by the subject.
+Controlling access to protected data should not impede access to non-protected data also hosted by a repository.
+In addition, to ensure the findability of protected data, reporitories should allow searches across the non-protected metadata of such data sets.

 AIRR Data Commons - A System of Distributed Repositories Supported by a Centralized Registry